daos-stack/daos/src/vos/README.md

 If integer or lexical keys are used, the object index is ordered by keys, making queries, such as array size, more efficient.
 Otherwise, keys are ordered by the hashed value in the index.
 The object ID is 128 bits.
 The upper 32 bits are used to encodes the object type, and key types while the lower 96 bits are a user defined identifier that must be unique to the container.

+Each object, dkey, and akey has an associated incarnation log.
+The incarnation log can be described as an in-order log of creation and punch events for the associated entity.
+The log is checked for each entity in the path to the value to ensure the entity, and therefore the value, is visible at the requested time.

 <a id="712"></a>